tmcgee/cmv-widgets/README.md

 [See them live!](http://tmcgee.github.io/cmv-widgets/)

+### Example Configurations
+Each widget in this repo has at least one configuration example in the [config folder](https://github.com/tmcgee/cmv-widgets/tree/master/config).
+This folder also contains additional examples for including ESRI widgets, other widgets and functionality.

 ### Attributes Table(s)
 A highly configurable widget to display the results of one or more QueryTasks.
 #####[Documentation](https://github.com/tmcgee/cmv-widgets/tree/master/widgets/AttributesTable/README.md)